bkuhlmann/archiver/README.md

     * BACKUP_SERVER - The backup server network name or IP address (where all backups will be stored).
     * BACKUP_ROOT - Root path for all backup folders on backup server for current machine.
     * BACKUP_BASE - The base backup (i.e. initial backup) for current machine for which all other backups are based off of.
+    * BACKUP_LIMIT - The max number of backups to keep at a time.
 * ~/.archiver/manifest.txt - Defines all files to be backed up (whitelist).
 Only list a files or directories relative to the current user's home directory.
 See the settings/manifest.txt.example file for examples.